Home Theatre Projectors

 [top]

-Many home projectors will have a small speaker inbuilt; this can be handy for movies on the go and for small rooms.
-These speakers are normally 5-10 watts power, like that of a small TV.
-For larger rooms, or if you simply want some good quality audio, we recommend the use of separate speakers.
+Whilst home theatre projectors are not foremost an audio device, many models will feature a small inbuilt speaker; this can be handy for movies on the go and for small rooms.
+As these speakers are normally only 3-10 watts in power (similar to a small TV) we recommend the use of a separate sound system for most customers.

 Another option, that is far easier and cheaper to install, is a Sound Bar.
 You can view our range of projector compatible Sound Bars on our Sound Bars page.
 A Sound Bar can sit on a shelf or TV unit under your screen, or even mount to the wall.
 Basic sound bars can cost around $250-300 with higher quality options over the $1K mark.
-Projectors work a little differently to a TV, so when choosing a Sound Bar be sure to select one that features both a HDMI and a separate HDMI OUT port.
-Often the Sound Bar’s that feature a single HDMI eARC port will not work with a projector.
+Projectors work a little differently to a TV, so when choosing a Sound Bar be sure to select one that features both a HDMI IN and a separate HDMI OUT port.
+As many projectors do not feature eARC it can be more difficult to pair them with sound bars that only use this connection.

 [top]

-A projector using a laser or LED does not have a replaceable lamp so has much lower ongoing costs.
-Projectors with a laser light tend to be brighter than the LED versions although this will change as the technology evolves so always check the advertised ANSI Lumens rating on the projector.
+As a general rule a Laser-based projector will be brighter than an LED based model, however this can vary as technology develops so always check the projectors advertised ANSI or ISO Lumen brightness rating.
 Whilst a projector with one of these lamp-free technologies is cheaper to run it does not always mean the projector is better in every way; Features, Colour Reproduction, Brightness, Contrast, and Image Processing will vary between each home theatre projector.
-Lamp based projectors are still the most common type for home theatre use and, for many clients, could still be the best option.
-There are also UST projectors also known as Laser TV's which are a new comer to the projector market.
+Lamp based projectors are still very common for home theatre use and, for many clients, could still be the best option.

 What is an Ultra Short Throw Projector?